GLAM-Workbench/glam-workbench.github.io/docs/using-docker.md

 ## Quick start

-The GLAM Workbench repositories are stored as pre-built 'Images' on [Docker Hub](https://hub.docker.com/u/glamworkbench).
+The GLAM Workbench repositories are stored as pre-built 'Images' on [Quay.io](https://quay.io/organization/glamworkbench).
 To download and run one of these images for the first time, you need to:

 * Install [Docker Desktop](https://docs.docker.com/get-docker/).
 * Create a new directory to contain your local files, and open it from the command line.
 This directory will be named `work` in the Jupyter interface.
 * From the command line, run the following command, replacing `[REPOSITORY NAME]` with the name of a GLAM Workbench repository, for example, 'trove-newspapers':
   ```
-  docker run -p 8888:8888 --name [REPOSITORY NAME] -v "$PWD":/home/jovyan/work glamworkbench/[REPOSITORY NAME] repo2docker-entrypoint jupyter lab --ip 0.0.0.0 --NotebookApp.token='' --LabApp.default_url='/lab/tree/index.md'
+  docker run -p 8888:8888 --name [REPOSITORY NAME] -v "$PWD":/home/jovyan/work glamworkbench/[REPOSITORY NAME] repo2docker-entrypoint jupyter lab --ip 0.0.0.0 --NotebookApp.token='' --LabApp.default_url='/lab/tree/index.ipynb'
   ```
 * It will take a while to download and configure the Docker image.
 Once it's ready you'll see a message saying that Jupyter Notebook is running.
 * Point your web browser to `http://127.0.0.1:8888`